baryansagar74-create/portfolio/README.md

 # Portfolio
-A simple web made by Gothira Mendis using CSS & HTML.
+A simple webpage made by Gothira Sathnindu using CSS & HTML in 2017.